ModelEngine-Group/unified-cache-management/docs/source/user-guide/pd-disaggregation/index.md

 However, it is important to recognize that large-model inference is still in its early stages, and PD Disaggregation represents only the starting point for the transition toward large-scale distributed inference deployment.
-As more application scenarios emerge, there will be an inevitable demand for stricter Service-Level Agreements (SLAs) and more robust handling of extreme edge cases.
+As more application scenarios emerge, there will be an inevitable demand for stricter and stricter Service-Level Agreements (SLAs) and more robust handling of extreme edge cases.
 Currently, simpler architectural designs (such as the third KV transmission mode adopted by UCM) can provide greater design redundancy for more complex and effective solutions in the future.
 For example, when implementing checkpoint-based resumption and offline inference, it has been found that these functionalities can be extremely easily integrated into a simple architecture.

-UCM’s understanding of PD Disaggregation remains rooted in the principles of "simplicity" and "decoupling"—to the extent that it may even sacrifice a certain degree of performance to preserve these core advantages.
+UCM’s understanding of PD Disaggregation remains rooted in the principles of "**simplicity**" and "**decoupling**", to the extent that it may even sacrifice a certain degree of performance to preserve these core advantages.

 :::{toctree}